 Fees and other remuneration to Board members, including the Chairman, are decided at the Annual General Meeting.
-The Annual General Meeting on 5 May 2021 resolved that the following remuneration is to be paid for the period until the next Annual General Meeting: SEK 500,000 to the Chairman of the Board, SEK 250,000 to the other Board members, SEK 100,000 to the Chairman of the Audit Committee and SEK 50,000 to the Chairman of the Remuneration Committee.
+The Annual General Meeting on 6 May 2024 resolved that the following remuneration is to be paid for the period until the next Annual General Meeting: SEK 600,000 to the Chairman of the Board and SEK 300,000 to other Board members as well as SEK 120,000 to the Chairman of the Audit Committee, SEK 60,000 to other members of the Audit Committee who are not employed by the company, SEK 60,000 to the Chairman of the Remuneration Committee and SEK 30,000 to other members of the Remuneration Committee who are not employed by the company.